thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 getAge (Person _ age) = age
 ```

-In the above definitions, each function is looking for values constructed with
+In the definitions above, each function is looking for values constructed with
 `Person`.
 If it gets an argument that matches (which is guaranteed since that's
 the only way to get a `Person` in our system so far), Haskell will use that
-function body with each part of the constructed value bound to the variables
+function body, in which each part of the constructed value is bound to the variables
 given.
 The `_` pattern (called a *wildcard*) is used for any parts we don't care
 about.
 Again, this is using `=` for equivalence (as always).
 We're saying that
 `getName`, when given `(Person name _)`, *is equivalent to* `name`.
-Similarly
+It works similarly
 for `getAge`.

-There are [other][records] [ways][lenses] to do this sort of thing, but we won't
+Haskell offers [other][records] [ways][lenses] to do this sort of thing, but we won't
-get into that here.
+get into those here.

 [pattern-matching]: https://www.haskell.org/tutorial/patterns.html
 [records]: http://en.wikibooks.org/wiki/Haskell/More_on_datatypes#Named_Fields_.28Record_Syntax.29